- Natural Attractions

 - Historical Sites and Heritage Locations

-Stringybark Creek and the Kelly Tree is located 50 kilometres south from Benalla, and is where the infamous shoot out between police and the Kelly Gang took place on 26 October, 1878.
+Stringybark Historical Reserve is located 50 kilometres south from Benalla, and is where the infamous shoot out between police and the Kelly Gang took place on 26 October, 1878.

 The Gang surprised the police at their camp and, in the ensuing gun battle, three policeman were killed.
-A police memorial has been erected here and is known as the ‘Kelly Tree’.
+A police memorial has been erected here also a historical walk.

 The natural bush setting at Stringybark Creek is largely undisturbed and can be reached by a well-graded dirt from Mansfield or Benalla.
 Caution: logging trucks frequently use this road.